betrusted-io/betrusted-io.github.io/hc-rationale.md

 processor than an enclave!
 This does not mean to rule out video ever being a feature of the system, but at least for the FPGA dev board and initial SoC implementation, video support is definitely out of scope.

+To sum up the "why voice, but not video" question: voice is computationally easy, works asynchronously, has a low bit rate, and provides a backstop for users that lack a high-functioning input method.
+The effort-benefit tradeoff is quite favorable.
+Video is a couple orders of magnitude more computationally difficult than voice, requires synchronous, high-bitrate connections, and provides incremental communication benefits over voice.

 ## Physical keyboard